brunopc-net/Cerberus/readme.md

 I also have a third copy of my data that I update yearly.
 It covers the risk of human error even further if I delete some document I shouldn't and I don't realize it in the following 24h window.

-Also, that third copy covers off the -very slim- probability of a Cryptomator bug that corrupts my encrypted data, That third copy is encrypted with another software (7zip).
+Also, that third copy covers off the -very slim- probability of a Cryptomator bug that corrupts my encrypted data.
+That third copy is encrypted with another software (7zip).

 ## Risks still remaining